Sean Cameron Michael: Acting career

 Michael also plays the lead role in the sci-fi short film "Tears in the Rain" which screened at the Boston SciFi Film Festival and won him the Jury and Audience Best Actor Award at the SciFi Underground Film Festival in Munich, Germany.

 The actor was next seen as the main protagonist, Sam in director Christopher-Lee Dos Santos' indie feature "Last Broken Darkness".
 Michael won Best Performance by an Actor in a Feature Film for this role at the Boston SciFi Film Festival (2017).

 In 2018, he guest starred as The Ghost (Connor) on CBS' MacGyver (2016 TV series) and was considered for an Emmy nomination for his portrayal.

 Michael's next project was the political thriller The Last Victims (2019 film) for director Maynard Kraak.
 Its Hollywood premiere was at the Pan African Film Festival in February 2019, and then opened the Rapid Lion (South African International Film Festival) on 1 March 2019, where Michael was nominated for Best Actor in a Leading Role.
 Michael then went on to win Best Lead Actor in a Feature Film at the South Film and Arts Academy Festival in Chile.

 In 2019 the busy actor recurred on Deep State (TV series) on Fox and Epix as Colonel John Russell, as well as "The Devil Speaks" and "Die Spreeus" for Kyknet, while in 2020 he starred in the multi award-winning cult indie film Fried Barry, "Triggered" (Samuel Goldwyn Films), The Last Days of American Crime (Netflix), "A Boere-Krismis" (Mnet), as well as "Vagrant Queen" (SyFy), "MariTeam" for Germany and "The Cars that made the World" (History).

 In 2021 Michael was seen in the Netflix original feature "Angeliena" and guest starred in "Die Boekklub".
 He also starred in short films "Stay Safe" and "A Moment".

 In 2022 he was seen opposite David Tennant in "Around the World in 80 Days" for the BBC and as a series regular in "Die Byl" for Kyknet (South Africa) and "Ludik" for Netflix.

-This year Michael can be seen recurring on "Catch Me a Killer" on Mnet and Showmax as legendary FBI profiler Robert Ressler.
-He is also attached as a lead in the "A.S.T." film franchise in which he will play Gideon, the powerful leader of a black bag operation for the CIA.
-Michael also serves as co-writer and executive producer in the Netflix Original feature "Collision".
+This year Michael recurred on Catch_Me_a_Killer_(TV_series) on BritBox/Showmax as legendary FBI profiler Robert Ressler.
+He recently wrapped on "Street Trash", "Masinga - The Calling" and "Huntington".

+Michael is also attached as a lead in "Broken Brothers, "Bloody Proposal", "Spiral" and "This is how the world Ends".
+Michael serves as co-writer and executive producer in the Netflix Original feature "Collision".